Walkden railway station

 One of the busier stations on the line, the station used to be known as Walkden High Level to differentiate it from the London and North Western Railway's Walkden Low Level railway station (on the line from Manchester Exchange to Bolton Great Moor Street, which was closed to passengers in 1954).
 It controlled a junction for the goods line to Ellesmere Colliery.

 First opened in 1888 with the line, it has only ever had two platform faces - when the line was quadrupled at the turn of the century, the two additional tracks were laid to the south and were not provided with platforms.
 The fast lines were subsequently decommissioned in November 1965 and lifted.

 In February 2007 the Friends of Walkden Station community volunteer group was founded to campaign for improvements to the station's facilities and services.

 One of the line's two remaining signal boxes was formerly located here (it acted as the 'fringe' box to Manchester Piccadilly signalling centre), but it and neighbouring Atherton Goods Yard box were both closed in the spring of 2013 and their semaphore signals replaced by colour lights worked from Piccadilly SCC.

 Facilities

 The station has a staffed ticket office, though this is only staffed part-time (06:10 to 12:40 weekdays, 07:10 to 13:40 Saturdays, closed Sundays).
 A ticket machine is also available.
 Train running information is provided by digital display screens, automated announcements and timetable posters.
 No step-free access is possible, as the station is above street level and is reached via two flights of stairs.

+On 11 March 2020, The Chancellor of The Exchequer announced that Walkden Station would be one of 12 stations to receive Access for All funding from Network Rail, in order to develop step-free access to the station.

+In April 2023, a Park and Ride facility for 107 cars was opened by Salford City Council.
+The site also includes a bike storage shed for 32 bikes, electric charging stations for electric vehicles and motorcycle bays.